 Sophora microphylla Kōwhai Native Specimen or forest planting Yes

-Knightia excelsa Rewarewa Native Borders, forest plantings, attracts nectar feeding birds, street tree
+Knightia excelsa Rewarewa Native Borders, forest plantings, attract nectar feeding birds, street tree

 Podocarpus totara Tōtara Native Forest, sheltered lawn specimen Yes